Empfirez/Crypto-ETL-Project/README.md

 ### Project Overview
-This data analysis project aims showcase the extraction of cryptocurrency data through the coinmarketcap api and subsequently transform the extracted data using Pandas.
-The cleaned dataframe can then be saved as a csv file to be loaded into SQL Server/
+This data analysis project aims showcase the extraction of cryptocurrency data through the CoinMarketCap API and subsequently transform the extracted data using Pandas.
+The cleaned dataset can then be saved as a csv file to be loaded into SQL Server/
-Microsoft Power BI for data visualization.However plotly is used to visualize the cleaned dataset for the purpose of this project due to its compatibility with Pandas.
+Microsoft Power BI for data visualization.
+However, Plotly is used to visualize the cleaned data for the purpose of this project due to its compatibility with Pandas.

 ### Data Sources

-The primary data source used for this analysis is the coinmarketcap api which is not only free to use, but also provides comprehensive documentation while having generous call limits.
+The primary data source used for this analysis is the CoinMarketCap API which is not only free to use, but also provides comprehensive coverage of key metrics such as price, volume, market capitalization, circulating supply, and percent change across multiple time frames.
+Not only that, it also provides well-documented endpoints, making it developer-friendly and easy to integrate as well as generous rate limits on the free tier, allowing for frequent and consistent data retrieval during the analysis.

 ### Tools

-- Python(Data Extraction)
+- Python(Programming Language)

+- Jupyter Notebook/VSCode(Development Environment)

 - Pandas(Data Cleaning)

+- Requests/HTTP Client(API Calls)

 - Plotly/Seaborn(Data Visualization)